moomerman/odin-sokol-hot-reload-template/README.md

 Make a native release build of your game (no hot reloading) using `build.py -release`

 You can do `build.py -debug` to create a release-style executable without hot-reloading, but with debugging enabled.

+## Updating Sokol

+Add `-update-sokol` when runing `build.py` to download the lastest Odin Sokol bindings and latest Sokol shader compiler.
+Note that this will completely replace everything in the `sokol-shdc` and `source/sokol` directories.

+The update process also tries to compile the Sokol C libraries.